Americans urged to wear masks outside as coronavirus pandemic worsens

 In New York City, where at least 1,400 people have been killed by the virus, hospitals and morgues struggled to treat the desperately ill and bury the dead.

-New York City funeral homes and cemetery directors described a surge in demand not seen in decades as cases surpassed 50,000 in the city.
+Funeral homes and cemetery directors described a surge in demand not seen in decades as cases surpassed 50,000 in the city.

 Crematories extended their hours and burned bodies into the night, with corpses piling up so quickly that city officials were looking elsewhere in the state for temporary interment sites.